Links on SoundGuys may earn us a commission. Learn more.

 March 2022: $155 USD

-Good sound quality usually means you’re going to be spending a little more than you want—just glean our list of the best headphones under $1,000 USD.
-But every now and then you find something that doesn’t cost too much and sounds great, and the Beyerdynamic DT 990 Pro is one of those headsets.
-It might not be the prettiest of cans, but if you can look past that, you’ll find something new to enjoy from your favorite tracks.
+Good sound quality usually means you’re going to be spending a little more than you want—just check out our list of the best headphones under $1,000 USD.
+But every now and then you find something that doesn’t cost too much and sounds great, and the Beyerdynamic DT 990 PRO is one of those headphoness.
+It might not be the prettiest of cans, but if you can look past that: you’ll find something new to enjoy from your favorite tracks.

-- Audiophiles who want a reasonably priced pair of open-back headphones can get the DT 990 PRO for around $150 USD.
+Audiophiles who want a reasonably priced pair of open-back headphones will like that they can get the DT 990 PRO for around $150 USD.
+Aspiring musicians that don’t want to disturb housemates will appreciate it too.
+Really, for anyone who wants to upgrade their headphones, this sounds great.

 What is the Beyerdynamic DT 990 PRO like?

-Everything has a downside, and luckily there are only a few here worth noting on this Beyerdynamic headset.
+Everything has a downside, and luckily there are only a few here worth noting on this Beyerdynamic headphones.
 There are no hinges, so you can’t fold this up for transport.
-Oh, and the thin steel headband doesn’t feel too durable either.
-Its only reinforcement is the thin pleather wrapping that doesn’t exactly scream quality.
-So even though I love how comfortable this is to wear, I feel the need to baby it at times.
+Additionally, open-backed headphones are much more susceptible to moisture and foreign object damage, so don’t just chuck these in a bag or take them outside.
+Even though I love how comfortable this is to wear, I feel the need to baby it at times.
 Seeing how this is a pair of open-back headphones, its home should be at your desk anyway.

 The audio cable is another point of concern.
 It’s a 1m coiled cable that extends to 3m, but it’s pretty heavy.
 The weight comes close to pulling my phone clean off my desk when I move the wrong way.
 Not a problem if you’re plugging into an audio interface or computer, but not good news for smartphones or portable players.
-Again, this shouldn’t be an issue for most listeners since the DT 990 PRO is meant for desktop listening, but some readers may be interested.
-The cable isn’t removable which is a huge bummer, and means that if it frays or breaks, you’ll need to buy a new headset.
+The cable isn’t removable which is a huge bummer, and means that if it frays or breaks: you’ll need to buy a new one or find a place that can repair it.

 Whether you’re a professional or a secret goth, black just looks cool

-How to connect the Beyerdynamic DT 990 PRO
+How do you connect the Beyerdynamic DT 990 PRO?

 Does the Beyerdynamic DT 990 PRO block out noise?

 The Beyerdynamic DT 990 PRO doesn’t really block out noise due to its open-back design.
-If you want a headset that blocks out noise, then you’ll need a pair of closed-back headphones.
+If you want a headphones that blocks out noise, then you’ll need a pair of closed-back headphones, or noise cancelling headphones.

 How does the Beyerdynamic DT 990 PRO sound?

-The Beyerdynamic DT 990 PRO X sounds great and straddles the line between a consumer-friendly and studio frequency response with how it gently amplifies bass notes.
-There is some sub-bass under-emphasis due to the open-back design, and if you’re a basshead, you’ll want to look elsewhere or take the time to EQ this headset.
+The Beyerdynamic DT 990 PRO X has what we call a legacy studio frequency response with how it barely boosts bass notes.
+There is some sub-bass under-emphasis due to the open-back design, and there’s a definite emphasis on the upper register.
+If that’s an issue for you, you’ll want to look elsewhere or take the time to EQ your sound.

 Mids, with instruments and vocals, sound perfectly emphasized regardless of the genre.
 This is apparent to me while listening to Vanish In Our Sleep by Rob Roy which has such loud bass that it usually makes the vocals sound quiet in comparison, but not here.
 The bass is kept in check letting the vocals come through loud and clear.
-The highs are also great with no distortion.
+The highs are very present and sound great..
 The cymbal hits and hi-hats in You Only Live Once by The Strokes have a good amount of clarity too.

 Should you buy the Beyerdynamic DT 990 PRO?

 Though the Beyerdynamic DT 990 PRO won’t give your music the Beats treatment, it’s an enjoyable pair of headphones for audio enthusiasts and consumers alike.
-I have no problem jamming out with this at my desk or walking around my apartment.
+Just make sure you’re aware of the drawbacks of the open-back design before taking the plunge—the Beyerdynamic DT 990 PRO are not commuting headphones by any stretch.

-As open-back headphones, this isn’t meant for commuters, but if you like to hear a lot of detail in your music and don’t mind sacrificing some range, the DT 990 PRO will do you justice.
-Not to mention that the ear pads are next-level comfortable.
-Again, the high impedance leaves you a bit limited on where, when, and how you can use the DT 990 PRO, but if that doesn’t bother you, go for it.
+If you like to hear a lot of detail in your music and don’t mind sacrificing some range, the DT 990 PRO are a great fit for keyboard warriors and music professionals alike.
+Not to mention that the ear pads are extremely comfortable.
+Again, the higher impedance leaves you a bit limited on where, when, and how you can use the DT 990 PRO, but if that doesn’t bother you, go for it.
 Overall, it’s hard not to recommend the Beyerdynamic DT 990 Pro headphones to anyone looking for headphones that prioritize sound quality and comfort.

 What should you get instead of the Beyerdynamic DT 990 PRO?